DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

-In discussing the three stages in the development of the relationship between geoblocking and legal compliance this chapter presumes that geoblocking will be more pervasive and eventually become the only means to achieve legal compliance, including compliance with territorial limitations of the law.
+In discussing the three stages in the development of the relationship between geoblocking and legal compliance this chapter presumes that geoblocking will be more pervasive and eventually become the only means to achieve compliance with territorial limitations of the law.
 The presumption is rooted in the conviction that legal compliance on the internet cannot be achieved without replicating national borders online.
 A single global law that would eliminate the